snanda85/snanda85.github.io/about/index.md

 ---

-I'm a fan of Game of Thrones, and would love Tyrion Lannister to sit on the Iron throne
+I'm a fan of Game of Thrones, and hope that Tyrion Lannister gets to sit on the Iron throne

 ---